MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 Is it taking less steps to reach the solution?
 Or even more steps?
 This understanding is very useful to grasp the underlying mechanism of artificial neurons.

-Now, lets set all the outputs to 1-
+Now, let's set all the outputs to 1-

 ```
 data = [[1, 1, 1],